AndiKod/racoon.vim/README.md

 ### Easy to run parallel shell

-For little things, the Vim way would be enough.
-You can use `:! my shell command`, or put the editor to sleep with `<C-z>`, do your thing, and when done hit `<fg>` and bring back Vim to the ForeGround.

-Nevertheless, [WezTerm](https://wezfurlong.org/wezterm/index.html) is the recomanded terminal, with [this setup](https://github.com/dragonlobster/wezterm-config/blob/main/wezterm.lua) via a simple lua file, making it beautiful and Tmux-like without complications.
+On a personnal level, [WezTerm](https://wezfurlong.org/wezterm/index.html) is the recomanded terminal, with [this setup](https://github.com/dragonlobster/wezterm-config/blob/main/wezterm.lua) via a simple lua file, making it beautiful and Tmux-like without complications.
 [Short video demo](https://www.youtube.com/watch?v=V1X4WQTaxrc)

 [Tmux](https://www.youtube.com/watch?v=U41BTVZLKB0) can also be an option.
-Saving running setups of terminal sessions with running dev servers without having to restart, yet, when I tried it he messed up the colorscheme.

 #### Great looking theme:

 Nobody needs 85 random colorschemes "out of the box", whatever the level of ChadNess.
 Rac@@n comes with the excellent Catppuccin flavors.
-If you have a favorite like a virtual MyWunderbarColors.
-Add it's repo in the .vimrc / run :PlugUpdate / update colorscheme=MyWunderbarColors ...and enjoy feeling at home.

 To test out existing colorsschemes, use the `:Colors` command and cycle trough them for a preview.
+You can for sure install your favorite colorsheme plugin you like.

 #### Extendable to fit new needs